bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Example, Challenge 8 Answer"
   alt="Example, Challenge 8 Answer." />

-This is how we could do a project like this in plain JavaScript.
-In the next part of this lesson, we will look at how to do the exact same script, exact same thing using <b>jQuery</b>.
-You&apos;ll see how much shorter and how much more compact that script is.
+<p>This is how we could do a project like this in plain JavaScript.
+In the
+next part of this lesson, we will look at how to do the exact same script, exact same thing using <b>jQuery</b>.
+You&apos;ll see how much shorter and how much more compact that script is.</p>

 <h3 id="ch1-15-pdf">PDF of Presentation</h3>